DistributeGames/DistributeGames.com-SDK/README.md

 /script></code></pre>

 # Invoke an advertisement
-Now everything should be set up for you.
-All you need to do now in order monetise your game is to call sdk.showBanner() at the appropriate time in your game.
+Now you must call sdk.showBanner() at the appropriate time in your game to show ads.

 <pre><code>sdk.showBanner();</code><pre>